InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 ## What are InnerSource Patterns?

 Patterns are a way of describing a repeatable, proven solution to a problem within a context.
-Patterns follow a simple form that assists you during implementation of a solution to understand the constraints of the problem, understand the forces you need to balance, and the resulting context - the situation created by applying the solution.
+Patterns follow a simple form that assists you during the implementation of a solution to understand the constraints of the problem, understand the forces you need to balance, and the resulting context - the situation created by applying the solution.

-Patterns can provide a way for the InnerSource Commons participants to concisely share information with each other, improving the practice of InnerSource.
-Each of the patterns are divided into Title, Problem Statement, Context, Forces, and Solutions as their main sections.
+Patterns can provide a way for the InnerSource Commons participants to concisely share information, improving the practice of InnerSource.
+Patterns are divided into Title, Problem Statement, Context, Forces, and Solutions as their main sections.

 * [`What are patterns?` Youtube videos](http://bit.ly/innersource_patterns_videos) - Watch a set of 2-5 min youtube videos explaining InnerSource Patterns
 * [Pattern Discussion Webinar](https://youtu.be/i-0IVhfRVFU) - We held a webinar 2017-03-16 to live-discuss a donut pattern (go to 24:30 for the discussion).
 This is an illustration of the review process we follow.
 Also see the [June 1, 2017 O'Reilly Webinar on InnerSource Patterns](http://www.oreilly.com/pub/e/3884).